-- Includes recipes for making your own teas, herb blends and rubs, flavored oils, instant baby food, jerky, and fruit leathers
+- Includes recipes for homemade teas, herb blends and rubs, flavored oils, instant baby food, jerky, and fruit leathers

 The Ultimate Dehydrator Cookbook Reviews